AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/delete-workspaces.md

 ## Considerations about deleting workspaces

-* You can delete any workspace that either you or anyone in your organizaton has created. <!--this will change with access levels and permissions-->
+* You can delete any workspace that either you or anyone in your organization has created. <!--this will change with access levels and permissions-->
 * When you delete workspaces, all the record types, taxonomies, and their fields are also deleted. <!--asked Lilit because the confirmation says the records don't delete, but not sure how they can exist outside of a workspace?!-->
 * Deleted workspaces and the information they contain cannot be recovered.